 - Company culture survey questions

 A recent survey says that a staggering 96% of employees want to receive feedback regularly.
 Using the QuestionPro Workforce platform, you can create all the above types of surveys and more.

 Ready to craft a great survey for your team?
 We break down the top questions in each category and explain how they can start essential conversations across your company.

-Employee satisfaction survey questionsWhen you think about employee surveys, questions related to job satisfaction are probably the first that come to mind.
+Employee satisfaction survey questionsWhen you think about employee surveys, questions related to job satisfaction are probably the first that comes to mind.
 Measuring employee satisfaction starts with understanding how employees evaluate their workplace, job, compensation, and other day-to-day factors.

-- Are you satisfied with the opportunities to grow your career at this company, and is there a clear plan available for you to do so?
+01. Are you satisfied with the opportunities to grow your career at this company, and is there a clear plan available for you to do so?

 When asked what they want most from an employer, this generation consistently ranks career development opportunities among their top three workplace must-haves.
 Use answers to this question to optimize career mapping for higher retention.

-- Does your manager communicate expectations and feedback clearly and professionally?
+02. Does your manager communicate expectations and feedback clearly and professionally?

 A communication breakdown at any level of your company creates unnecessary obstacles to productivity, camaraderie, and overall job satisfaction.
-When employees don’t feel like their manager relays realistic expectations or constructive feedback, they often report a sense of “flying blind.”
+Employees who don’t feel like their manager relays realistic expectations or constructive feedback often report a sense of “flying blind.”
 They may even need to redo their work because their tasks were not clearly established.

-- Do you have all the necessary tools you need to do your best work?
+03. Do you have all the necessary tools you need to do your best work?

 Employees equipped with the right tools work more efficiently and run into fewer frustrations.
 Try a branching question that splits off from whether they report feeling satisfied with the tools they have at work.
 This question can ask participants which tools they don’t have or which tools they use the most.

-- If you encounter a problem or unusual situation, do you know where to go for a solution?
+04. If you encounter a problem or unusual situation, do you know where to go for a solution?

 This question has to do with the people and resources your employees can turn to in a pinch.
 When they have go-to resources to help them solve problems, they can feel more confident in their day-to-day routine.

-Want more ideas for your employee survey?
+Want more ideas for your employee satisfaction survey?

 Employee engagement survey questions

-Your first question might be, “What is employee engagement?”
-Essentially, employee engagement has to do with an individual’s investment and sense of commitment to their work, and whether they feel valued as an employee.
-This could include how likely they are to exceed expectations, whether they feel confident speaking up in meetings, and how motivated they are when they come into work each day.
+Employee engagement survey questions focus on employees’ emotional and mental connections to their jobs, coworkers, and the organization as a whole.
+This could include how likely they are to exceed expectations, whether they feel confident speaking up in employee meetings, and how motivated they are when they come to work each day.
 Read these question examples for more clarification:

-- How comfortable are you contributing to meetings, projects, and problem-solving with your supervisor and peers?
+05. How comfortable are you contributing to meetings, projects, and problem-solving with your supervisor and peers?

-- Does your team/department support and encourage your best work?
+06. Does your team/department support and encourage your best work?

-When employees know they have a support system and a group of colleagues cheering them on, they are certainly more motivated to invest in their work and the department culture.
+When employees know they have a support system and a group of colleagues cheering them on, they are certainly more motivated to invest in their work and the department’s culture.

-- What do you think about the company’s approach to work/life balance?
+07. What do you think about the company’s approach to work/life balance?

 For some employees, work/life balance means a flexible schedule to pick up their kids from school or go to doctor appointments.
 For others, it’s clear boundaries between when they are expected to be available for work and when they can focus on their personal lives.

-- Do you feel valued as an employee of this organization?
+08. Do you feel valued as an employee of this organization?

 Consider using a slider scale question to gather this feedback.
-Include separate sliders for employees to evaluate compensation, benefits, affirmation from leadership, bonuses, and other incentives your company uses or could use to show appreciation.
-This will touch on salaries, but most of all, it will show you opportunities to invest more in your team.
+Include separate sliders for employees to evaluate compensation, employee benefits, affirmation from leadership, bonuses, and other incentives your company uses or could use to show appreciation survey.

-Want to build out your employee survey?
+Want to build out your employee engagement survey?

 Employee training survey questions

-Deploying an employee survey during or after the training occurs can help you identify areas that lack clarity as well as successful training tactics you’ll want to repeat in the future.
+Deploying an employee survey during or after the training can help you identify areas lacking clarity and successful training tactics you’ll want to repeat.
 Consider these general training survey questions for any process:

-- How would you rate the clarity of instruction?
+09. How would you rate the clarity of instruction?

 For example, the instructional material may be incorrect or poorly written and frustrating to trainees.
 Another reason may be that the person communicating the training lacks public speaking skills to present the training material adequately.
 These issues aren’t hard to fix when you are aware of the problem.

-- Is the training directly relevant to your work?
+10. Is the training directly relevant to your work?

 Training sessions aren’t always going to be fun, but they should serve a purpose.
-If participants in your employee survey don’t see a practical application of this training, improvements are in order.
+If participants in your survey don’t see a practical application of this training, improvements are in order.
 Perhaps the relevance is just unclear — you can fix that with better communication.

 - No, but I can see how it could be relevant to other colleagues.